jekyll/classifier-reborn/docs/development.md

 $ docker run --rm -it -v "$PWD":/usr/src/app -w /usr/src/app/docs -p 4000:4000 classifier-reborn jekyll s -H 0.0.0.0
 ```

+If the server runs as expected then the documentation should be available at [http://localhost:4000/](http://localhost:4000/).

 ## Authors and Contributors

 * [Lucas Carlson](mailto:lucas@rufy.com)